 In terms of magical properties, not much has been handed down from the past about the use of this plant.
-It’s known that the berries were used to muster courage, especially for those going on a solitary trek or on a quest.
+It’s known that the berries were used to muster courage, especially by those going on a solitary journey or on a quest.
 In addition, it symbolises abundance and is therefore useful in magical work related to this.
 And, of course, blackcurrant is edible, although, as said, not everyone likes this berry.

 Blackcurrant is a large (up to a meter or 2) and wide branching woody shrub.
-The branches have no spines or thorns.
+Its branches have no spines or thorns.
 The leaves are alternate and palmate with 3 to 6 lobes.
 In April and May, the shrub blooms with small, radially symmetric bell-shaped flowers with 5 sepals and petals, which grow in racemes of 4 to 10 flowers.